Jonathan Mergui

-Biography
+Early and personal life

-Mergui was born in Tel Aviv, Israel, to a family of Moroccan-Jewish and Tunisian-Jewish descent.
+Mergui was born and raised in Tel Aviv, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Moroccan-Jewish and Tunisian-Jewish) descent.

+From 2018 to 2021 he has been in a relationship with Israeli singer-songwriter and actress Noa Kirel.

+In December 2023, he began a relationship with Russian-born Israeli singer and actress Anna Zak.

+Career

-In 2017–2018 he appeared on Rising Star.
+From 2017 to 2018 he appeared on the Israeli singing reality television show Rising Star.
 On the "screen level", Mergui sang the song "How Far I'll Go" from the movie Moana, which lifted the screen and won 88%.
 In February 2018 he qualified for the grand final of the series, he competed against Chen Aharoni, Netta Barzilai and Riki Ben Ari.
 At the grand final event he won 205 points, trailing at second behind Netta Barzilai – with 250 points.

 On September 15, 2019, he released Ma Iyea, his debut EP produced by Johnny Goldstein.
 It includes the singles "Asur" and "Hakol Shakuff".

-From 2018 to 2021 he was in a relationship with Israeli singer Noa Kirel.